DivertiseAsia/NCN/README.md

   "debug": true
 }
 ```
-the parameters serializer, proof and reward are explained later.
+the parameters serializer, proof, hash and reward are explained later.
 ### Transaction <a name="section_transaction"></a>
 Transactions are the most important thing to implement. <br/>
 ```cpp